Vamikakaushik/SKILLLAB__PROR_2026-AxiomWorks/README.md

 Describe what the code must do.

 Startup Behavior:
 When powered ON, the system initializes all pins, sensors, and motor driver.
-The robot may pause briefly or indicate readiness (e.g., LED blink) before starting movement.
+The robot may pause briefly or indicate readiness before starting movement.

 Input Handling:
 The code continuously checks inputs from the IR sensors to detect the position of the line under the robot.